|Net Operations Manual|

 ECARS Net Operations consists of one or more of the following: , when appropriate

-The primary objective of ECARS is to provide effective Amateur Radio communications for both mobile and fixed stations, with priority given to mobiles.
+The primary objective of the East Coast Amateur Radio Service (ECARS) is to provide effective Amateur Radio communications for both mobile and fixed stations, with priority given to mobile stations.
 ECARS operates daily when band conditions permit and volunteer NCS (Net Control Stations) are available.
 This manual was developed in the spirit and intent of satisfying the goals set forth in Paragraph 1 of the Preamble to the ECARS Bylaws.